playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 };
 ```

-Here, we're using React's `{}` JavaScript binding in order to add in an [`AND` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND).
-This works by utilizing Boolean logic of ["short circuiting"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND#short-circuit_evaluation).
+Here, we're using React's `{}` JavaScript binding to add in an [`AND` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND).
+This works by utilizing Boolean logic of ["short-circuiting"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND#short-circuit_evaluation).
 This means that if we have:

 ```javascript
 const val = true || {}